 Please Note: The Board of Examiners now require a minimum of 400 hours to be served in a pharmacy that has direct contact with patients.
 If your practice site cannot meet this requirement, please contact the office directly so additional arrangements can be made.

-b.
-The person has not voluntarily surrendered his registration or licence;
+- The person has not voluntarily surrendered his registration or license;

-c.
-The person is not subject to an agreement pursuant to section 34(1)(f) of the Pharmaceutical Act in which the satisfaction of the terms stated therein remain outstanding;
+- The person is not subject to an agreement pursuant to section 34(1)(f) of the Pharmaceutical Act (Act) in which the satisfaction of the terms stated therein remain outstanding;

-d.
-The person has not been found guilty of an offense under section 54 of the Act for which there are outstanding terms of any order made by the Discipline Committee pursuant to sections 54, 56 and 56 of the Act.
+- The person has not been found guilty of an offence under section 54 of the Act for which there are outstanding terms of any order made by the Discipline Committee pursuant to sections 54, 55, and 56 of the Act;

-e.
-The person has been licensed in the province of Manitoba for a minimum of two years immediately preceding the date of this application.
+- The person has been licensed in the province of Manitoba for a minimum of one (1) year preceding the date of the application;

-f.
-The person will not serve as a preceptor for other immediate family members (including parents, children, husbands, wives, aunts, uncles, grandparents, grandchildren, sisters, brothers and in-laws); and
+- The person will not serve as preceptor for other immediate family members (including parents, children, husbands, wives, aunts, uncles, grandparents, grandchildren, sisters, brothers, and in-laws); and

 The Registrar will also review any recent decisions by the Complaints Committee.